fcrimins/data_container/README.txt

 Holds 2 (or 4 matrices).
 (1) data, (2) date knowns, which act as masks on numpy 'data' arrays.
 This means it must know about the current clock time.

+The date_known 'matrix' actually doesn't really need to be a matrix, but rather an interface to a matrix mask object so that date knowns can be stored as rules/logic rather than data, if desired.

 Interface:

 def insert_item